EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ### Review and complete the 'Run Container' app form

-The app form is prepopulated with the configuration to pull and run a 'hello TRE' container, `ghcr.io/mikej888/hello-tre:1.0`.
+The app form is prepopulated with the configuration to pull and run a 'hello TRE' container.
 When run, the container logs a greeting and information about folders mounted into the container.

 Read the form entries in conjunction with the explanations below and make the suggested changes:

 * **Cluster** selects a back-end (cluster) within your safe haven on which to run the container.
 Back-end-specific short-names are used in the drop-down list, and safe haven-specific back-ends include the text 'tenant', to distinguish them from any TRE-level back-ends to which you might have access.
     * Select the 'desktop' VM on which you are running the browser in which you are using Open OnDemand.
 * **Container/image URL in container registry** cites a URL specifying both the container to run and the container registry from which it is to be pulled.
-    * Leave this value as-is to use the `hello-tre` container.
+    * Leave this value as-is to use the `ghcr.io/mikej888/hello-tre:1.0` container, hereon termed `hello-tre`.
 * **Container registry username** is a username to access the container registry.
     * Leave this value as-is.
 * **Container registry password/access token** ia an access token to access to the container registry.
 An access token with **read-only** access to the container registry is **strongly recommended**.